AlliBalliBaba/PixFace/README.md

 Original pix2pix paper: https://arxiv.org/abs/1611.07004

 The generator produces more or less realistic faces from doodles.
-The model was trained in python and exported to tensorflowjs.
+The model was trained in python and exported for use in tensorflowjs.

 Try out the generator here: https://alliballibaba.github.io/PixFace/